 If your personal injury lawyer determines you have a valid claim, you can seek compensation for pain and suffering, past and future loss of earnings, past and future medical expenses and other special losses suffered due to your injury.
 In many cases, these matters can be settled on an unlitigated basis prior to hearing, so your case may not have to be determined by a Court.

 At BPC Lawyers, we have considerable experience and success handling personal injury cases.
-If you were injured in a slip and fall accident and need legal advice or representation, please contact our Sydney compensation lawyers today.
+If you were injured in a slip and fall accident and need legal advice or representation, please contact our Sydney worker compensation lawyers today.